 Oversaw investigation and prosecution of numerous high-profile securities fraud, insider trading, market manipulation, accounting fraud, and other financial offenses, including: precedent-setting insider trading prosecutions arising out of “political intelligence” leaked to hedge funds (U.S. v.
 David Blaszczak, et al.); the prosecution and trial in multimillion-dollar insider trading scheme involving secret corporate information obtained from the former Chairman of the Board of Dean Foods (U.S. v.
 William Walters); the prosecution of major accounting firm executives for unlawfully obtaining confidential information from the PCAOB (U.S. v.
 David Middendorf, et al.); the prosecution of executives involved in an accounting fraud at Valeant (U.S. v.
 Gary Tanner and Andrew Davenport); and participation in the appellate briefing in the landmark insider trading decisions by the U.S. Supreme Court and the Second Circuit (Salman and Newman decisions).

-A major financial institution in global investigations into alleged manipulation of LIBOR and other market rates by the U.S. Department of Justice, the CFTC, SEC, and state attorneys general, as well as criminal, competition, and regulatory authorities around the world.
+Represented a major financial institution in global investigations into alleged manipulation of LIBOR and other market rates by the U.S. Department of Justice, the CFTC, SEC, and state attorneys general, as well as criminal, competition, and regulatory authorities around the world.

-A consortium of investment banks sued for securities and other fraud in multijurisdictional litigation arising out of the collapse of Adelphia, a major U.S. cable television company.
+Represented a consortium of investment banks sued for securities and other fraud in multijurisdictional litigation arising out of the collapse of Adelphia, a major U.S. cable television company.

-One of largest Korean conglomerates in securities and antitrust litigation in U.S. federal court arising out of allegations of price fixing.
+Represented one of largest Korean conglomerates in securities and antitrust litigation in U.S. federal court arising out of allegations of price fixing.

 Foreign and Domestic Corruption